Ekansh345/lpc176-pin_lock-project/README.md

 ## Notes

 - PINs are 4 ASCII characters, null-terminated
-- Decrypted password is also loaded into a register after validation
+- Decrypted password is displayed in memory after validation
 - LEDs are simulated via GPIO (FIO1DIR/FIO1SET/CLR and FIO2DIR/SET/CLR)
 - Assembly-only, no C or high-level libraries used